 TIP: Include a sticker on your first story for an added boost!

 #3: Drive Conversations with Engaging Captions

-Instagram has confirmed comments and likes are important when it comes to feed ranking — so it’s a great idea to encourage as many as possible for your posts.
+Instagram has confirmed comments and likes are important when it comes to feed ranking — so it’s a good idea to encourage as many as possible for your posts.

 One of the best ways to do this?
-Write good captions that drive engagement.
+Write strong captions that drive engagement.

 This could be as simple as asking your followers to share their thoughts, double-tap if they agree, tag a friend in the comments, or click the link in your bio.